What is the Chinese Di Zang Jing?

 Guoqing Shakya

-I am Guo Qing, a follower of Sakyamuni's Han Buddhism.
-I am committed to spreading Mahayana Buddhism to all parts of the world, knowing the cause and effect laws of the world's operation, enlightening the wisdom of Buddhism, and realizing Bodhi together.
+I'm Guo Qing, a practitioner of Han Buddhism.
+I'm from Dazu, Chongqing (famous for the Dazu Rock Carvings, a UNESCO World Heritage Site).
+I'm committed to promoting Mahayana Buddhism, spreading the Sutra of Ksitigarbha Bodhisattva, understanding the law of cause and effect in the world, enlightening the wisdom of Buddhism, and realizing Bodhi together.